 Don’t ignore the signs.
 Take action before it’s too late!

-If your property has any of the signs of drainage problems stated above, take action now by calling Vital Building and Pest Inspection service.
+If your property has any of the signs of drainage problems stated above, take action now by calling Vital Building Inspections Sydney service.
 We are a local building and pest inspection company based in western Sydney with many years of experience in building and pest inspections.